Green Cape Lightstation Keepers' Cottages

 Ben Boyd National Park

-Enjoy a weekend at the heritage Green Cape Lightstation Keeper’s Cottages, in an area that's home to countless shipwrecks.
+Enjoy a weekend at the heritage Green Cape Lightstation Keepers' Cottages in an area that's home to countless shipwrecks.
 Enjoy whale watching, walks and amazing views.
-You can take a virtual tour of the Cottages, captured with a Google Street View Trekker.

-Park entry fees are not included in your camping fees.
+Park entry fees are not included in your accommodation fees.

-Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.
+Perched on the edge of a peninsula, these 3 beautifully-restored cottages offer quality heritage accommodation with charming nautical decor.

 Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable verandah, ideal for enjoying the sea air and whale watching.
 You can take a guided tour of the lightstation and walk part of the Light to Light walk.